wilsonmar/wilsonmar.github.io/_posts/2018-09-07-git-config.md

    <pre><strong>git config --global --edit
    </strong></pre>

-   We will replace these values in a config file associated with each GitHub organization/account.

    In 2019, at git version 1.23, "conditional include" ("IncludeIf") was added to Git Core.
 That enables Git to automatically select the configuration file Git uses to be based on whatever folder is active.

    References: